kanishka-commits/JavaScript/Basics.md

   - deleteCount → Number of elements to remove.
   - item1, item2, ... → Elements to insert at start index.

+`map returns a new array, forEach returns undefined.`

 ### 🔸 Non-Mutating Methods (return new array or value)